kedro-org/kedro/docs/source/visualisation/preview_datasets.md

 Click on each dataset node see a small preview in the metadata panel:

 ![](../meta/images/preview_datasets_metadata.png)

-View the larger preview of the dataset by clicking the 'Expand Preview' button on the bottom of the metadata panel.
+View the larger preview of the dataset by clicking the `Expand Preview Table` button on the bottom of the metadata panel.

 ![](../meta/images/preview_datasets_expanded.png)